-to the full control for the full control for the full of the proceeding blore the benefits integration offers subscribers to both pontinuum of scholarly works, from theses and dissertates, preprints and journal articles.
-We will also share new how users are engaging with each of the platforms.
-Gilia C. Smith, Director, Partnerships, ProQuest Austin McLean, Senior Director, Partnerships, ProQuest ions, to conference 7:30 ам - 8:30 ам SPONSOR IG BREAKFAST FOR ASSISTANT AND ASSOCIATE DEANS RED BY DUOLINGO ENGLISH TEST INDEPENDENCE F-H Presider: Cari Moorhead, Dean-in-Residence, Council of Graduate S Schools 8:00 ам - 8:30 ам MORNING C OFFEE INDEPENDENCE A-E 8:00 ам - 12:00 рм EXHIBITS OPEN INDEPENDENCE A-E 8:30 am - 9:00 am WELCOME AND OPENING SESSION LIBERTY Graham Hammill, Chair, Board of Directors, Council of Graduate Schools and Vice Provost, Educational Affairs and Dean, Graduate School, University at Buffalo, SUNY Suzanne T. Ortega, President, Council of Graduate Schools 9:00 ам - 10:30 ам PLENARY I LIBERTY INDIGENOUS HUMANITIES: EMPOWERING NATIVE VOICES AND COMMUNITIESSupporting scholarship on the United States' rich Indigenous history and culture has the potential to empower Native voices and communities and expand our understanding of U.S. history and identity.
-This work will also play an important role in preparing the next generation of humanists to conduct publicly engaged scholarship.
-In this session, learn how the National Endowment for the Humanities is fostering new voices and new formats of humanities scholarship in collaboration with Indigenous communities.Chair:Graham Hammill, Chair, Board of Directors, Council of Graduate Schools and Vice Provost, Educational Affairs and Dean, Graduate School, University at Buffalo, SUNYSpeaker:Shelly Lowe, Chair, National Endowment for the Humanities 10:30 AM - 11:00 AM Refreshme ENT BREAK SPONSORED BY: AMERICAN UNIVERSITY STONY BROOK UNIVERSITY UNIVERSITY OF MARYLAND BALTIMORE COUNTY VILLANOVA UNIVERSITY INDEPENDENCE A-E 11:00 ам - 12:00 ам EMBRACING GRADUATE Though sor recruitment education. internationa NT SESSIONS BOUNDLESS OPPORTUNITIES: INTERNATIONALIZING EDUCATION metimes narrowly conceptualized through the lens of in t, internationalization is a holistic process that touches of In this session, presenters from the 2023 Global Summ alization from diverse national perspectives, including ic loyed in a variety of institutional settings. every part of graduate nit will explore
+proceedings ontinuum of scholarly works, from theses and dissertations, preprints and journal articles.
+We will also share new users are engaging with each of the platforms.
+Chris Burghardt, Senior Vice President, Product Manageme Gilia C. Smith, Director, Partnerships, ProQuest Austin McLean, Senior Director, Partnerships, ProQuest usage data that offers 7:30 ам - 8:30 ам G BREAKFAST FOR ASSISTANT AND ASSOCIATE DEANS ED BY DUOLINGO ENGLISH TEST INDEPENDENCE F-H Presider: Cari Moorhead, Dean-in-Residence, Council of Graduate Sc hools 8:00 ам - 8:30 ам MORNING COFFEE INDEPENDENCE INDEPENDENCE A-E 8:00 ам - 12:00 рм EXHIBITS OPEN INDEPENDENCE A- INDEPENDENCE A-E 8:30 am - 9:00 am WELCOME AND OPENING SESSION LIBERTY Graham Hammill, Chair, Board of Directors, Council of Graduate Schools and Vice Provost, Educational Affairs and Dean, Graduate School, University at Buffalo, SUNY Suzanne T. Ortega, President, Council of Graduate Schools 9:00 ам - 10:30 ам PLENARY I LIBERTY INDIGENOUS HUMANITIES: EMPOWERING NATIVE VOICES AND COMMUNITIES Supporting scholarship on the United States' rich Indigenous history and culture has the potential to empower Native voices and communities and expand our understanding of U.S history and identity.
+This work will also play an important role in preparing the next generati of humanists to conduct publicly engaged scholarship.
+In this session, learn how the Nation Endowment for the Humanities is fostering new voices and new formats of humanities scholarship in collaboration with Indigenous communities.
+Chair: Graham Hammill, Chair, Board of Directors, Council of Graduate Schools and Vice Provost, Educational Affairs and Dean, Graduate School, University at Buffalo, SUNY Speaker: Shelly Lowe, Chair, National Endowment for the Humanities v and culture has the ur understanding of U.S. paring the next generation on, learn how the National nats of humanities luate Schools and Vice niversity at Buffalo, SUNY 10:30 ам - 11:00 ам Refreshme NT BREAK SPONSORED BY: AMERICAN UNIVERSITY STONY BROOK UNIVERSITY UNIVERSITY OF MARYLAND BALTIMORE COUNTY VILLANOVA UNIVERSITY INDEPENDENCE A-E

+11:00 AM - 12:00 AM CONCURRENT SESSIONS